Florence to Pisa: A scenic train ride through Tuscany

 The Eurail pass can take you anywhere in Italy, from Venice to Palermo and every city in between.
 It is certainly worth your while to ride the Frecciarossa high-speed trains from one destination to another, checking off cities such as Palermo, Naples and Rome as you go.
 However, you can have an equally enriching experience by riding the slower rails and digging deep into the landscape of a single region on regional trains.
 Plus, you don’t need to reserve a seat ahead of time; just hop on and off the train to your heart’s content.
 The route from Florence to Pisa takes you along breathtaking scenery and charming towns.

 No place adapts itself better to this exercise than Tuscany, and Florence is one of several ideal starting points.
-Plan to spend three to five days following the route – you want to take your time in each city.
+Plan to spend 3 to 5 days following the route – you’ll want to take your time in each city.

 Worthwhile stops from Florence to Pisa